Disney+ is adding up for the Magic Kingdom as service blows by subscriber projections

 Powered by

 The Parks, Experiences and Products segment's operating income decreased by $2.6 billion to a loss of $119 million.
-The segment's revenue for the quarter decreased 53 percent to $3.6 billion.
+The segment's revenue for the quarter decreased 53 percent to $3.6 billion compared to $7.5 billion a year ago.

-Disneyland Resort and California Adventure in Anaheim, Disneyland Paris, and Hong Kong Disneyland were closed during the quarter, while Walt Disney World in Orlando, Florida Shanghai Disney Resort remained open at significantly reduced capacities.
+Disneyland Resort and California Adventure in Anaheim were closed for the duration of the quarter, while Disneyland Paris was open until the end of October and Hong Kong Disneyland was open until the beginning of December.
+Meanwhile, Walt Disney World in Orlando, Florida Shanghai Disney Resort remained open for the duration of the quarter at significantly reduced capacities.

 However, Disney's California properties are showing signs of activity.
 Disneyland was utilized as a COVID-19 vaccination site with 100,000 doses administered to date while Disney's California Adventure is set to host a "ticketed experience" next month, with food, merchandise and entertianment.